Child looking at the ruins of an old hunting lodge with blue skies and views across moors

 Directions to Dob Park

 1. Beginning on Dob Park Road, walk down, with your back to Newall Carr Road, the main road.
-You will follow this quiet tarmacked track past the houses until it become a rough track.
-Follow this downwards as it bends right and left, passing Middle Farm (who has an exciting old tractor in the field the last time we walked it!)
-Towards Dob Park Bridge.
-There is a little point here where you can paddle in the River Washburn.
+You will follow this quiet tarmacked track passing the signs to the two houses on your left until it become a rough track.
+Follow this downwards as it bends right and left, passing Middle Farm and heading down towards Dob Park Bridge.
+There is a little point here where you can throw stones in the River Washburn.

 6. The path from here heads upwards through the middle of the woods, bearing slightly to the right.
 Follow it up through the woods, until you reach the perimeter wall.
 Exit the woodland perimeter, and keep heading upwards, past a rocky outcrop.
 Here the terrain is open, and your view (if you turn backwards) will be across the Washburn Valley.

-7. To your left, you will see the perimeter wall of the woodland, turn at a right angle away from you, so does the path.
-Follow the perimeter wall, keeping parallel to it, until you see a walled track straight ahead of you.
-At this point, you might catch a glimpse of the ruins of Dob Park Lodge in the distance to the left.
+7. To your left, you will see the perimeter wall of the woodland and the corner of it.
+Aim for the corner in the wall to your left and then follow that wall line roughly until you see a metal gate into a walled track ahead of you.
+Head through this and you will see the ruins of Dob Park on your left.

 9. This will join the track you started the walk on.
 Turn right, and head upwards back to where you started.